patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/accessibility/tree-view/tree-view.md

 - Provide a unique label for the tree view via `aria-label` or `aria-labelledby`.
 - Only pass custom interactive content as a tree view item's secondary action, and never as part of a tree view item's displayed name.
 - Ensure any interactive actions for a tree view item follow any applicable accessibility guideliens.
-- Provide a typeahead search when the tree view has more than 7 items at the root of the tree view.
+- Provide a typeahead search when the tree view has more than 7 nodes.

 For the PatternFly React library: